dart-lang/language/working/1426-extension-types/feature-specification.md

 An `<extensionShowHideElement>` can be of the form `get <id>` or `set <id>` or `operator <operator>` where `<operator>` must be an operator which can be declared as an instance member of a class.
-These forms are used to enable a getter (without the setter), a setter (without the getter), or an operator.
+These forms are used to specify a getter (without the setter), a setter (without the getter), or an operator.

 *If the interface contains a getter `x` and a setter `x=` then `show x`